 Shepherdstown is the oldest municipality in West Virginia.
 It is the home of Shepherd College founded in 1871.
 There is a monument on the Potomac River where John Rumsey gave the first public steamboat demonstration in 1787.
 The world's oldest and largest waterwheel operated Thomas Shepherd's Grist Mill in 1739.

-See West Virginia, Virginia and Maryland as Thomas Jefferson did when he sat on nearby Jefferson Rock and in 1801 wrote of the view, "This view is well worth a trip across the Atlantic."
+See West Virginia, Virginia and Maryland as Thomas Jefferson did when he sat on " Jefferson Rock" and in 1801 wrote of the view, "This view is well worth a trip across the Atlantic."

 Hiking trail over 2,000 miles long extending from Maine to Georgia, on the crest of the South Mountain between Washington and Frederick counties in Maryland.
 The trail offers breathtaking view of the magnificent Cumberland Valley to the west and the renowned Middletown Valley to the east.